| Academics | Centers & Institutes | Urban Action Institute

 Massachusetts residents age 60 and older are entitled to free tuition courses on a space available basis at all public higher education institutions (by state law).
 The Urban Action Institute administers older student registration prior to fall and spring semesters.

-Please note: Due to COVID-19, there will be no in-person registration for the Spring 2021 semester.
-In order to allow adequate room in classrooms and for individuals to safely distance, only online classes are available to older students for the Spring 2021 semester.
-An online orientation will be required and will be available on this page before the start of the semester.
+Please note: Due to COVID-19 restrictions, there will be no in-person registration.
+In order to allow adequate room in classrooms and for individuals to safely distance, only online classes are available to older students.
+An online orientation will also be required.

-* If you have previously taken a course at Worcester State University using the Older Student Registration Commonwealth Tuition Waiver, you do not need to provide documentation of your residency or age.
+* If you have previously taken a course at Worcester State University using this tuition waiver, you do not need to provide documentation of your residency or age.

 Please watch the required orientation video (approximately 20 minutes in length):